pprunty/manim-interactive/README.md

 * Be cautious—changes here may break your animations.

 > [!CAUTION]
-> Hacking the `_manimlib` may affect existing projects.
+> Hacking the `_manimlib` may effect existing projects.
 Please hack with caution.

 ---